ryapric/jenkins_docker/README.md

 _**That's it!**_ Five commands and some UI prompts, and you're all set to start configuring your builds & jobs!

-If you want to make some `docker_run` changes, just save them and re-run the script.
+If you want to make some `docker-run` changes, just save them and re-run the script.
 As stated above, it should handle the container restart for you pretty elegantly.